 Compensatory: This adjective describes behavior that takes the place of genuine feelings and desires.
 As an example; let's say a guy's interested in a girl, and he waits a week or more to phone, so he can seem disinterested or 'cool.'
 He thinks this makes him appear more confident than he is--but this game is only masking his desire to connect, and it's compensating for his insecurity, poor self-worth, feelings of inadequacy, etc.

 Core Trauma: This involves wounds to our sense of Self during infancy and early childhood.
-Core trauma typically starts within the first year of life, if we're unable to form a solid and trusting bond with our birth mothers, and sense that we are cherished, safe and loved.
+Core trauma typically starts within the first year of life, if we're unable to form a solid and trusting bond with our birth mother, and sense that we are cherished, safe and loved.
 This difficulty influences all later attachment endeavors, and leaves one feeling unworthy of genuine care, concern and affection from another.
 Read more about this here.

 Deflection: This is when we side-step taking responsibility for an issue, or we divert attention away from answering an uncomfortable question.
 As an example; you're asked by your partner if you are cheating on him/her.
 You deflect their query by crying, acting agitated or outraged that this question would even come up--but you never answer it directly.